RiRe/NUXOA-Docs/source/index.html.md

 ---------- | -------
 803 | No contract ID specified
 804 | Invalid contract ID specified
-805 | No cancellation possible because of onetime
 806 | Provided cancellation date is invalid
 807 | Reverting cancellation is not possible